microsoft/rnx-kit/CONTRIBUTING.md

 Most files are formatted with [Prettier](https://prettier.io/).
 We also use [ESLint](https://eslint.org/) to lint all JavaScript code.

-You can trigger formatting by running `yarn format`, and linting with `yarn lint`.
+You can trigger formatting by running `npm run format`, and linting with `npm run lint`.